dilawar/chidiya/index.markdown

 ## What `chidiya` does?

 This cython application __chidiya__ (चिड़िया) -- Hindustani for bird -- is a work in progress.
-It claims to do the following:
+For now, it claims to do the following:

 - _Read recorded bird-songs_ (`aiff` file format) and create a spectogram like the one show below.

 ![spectogram]({{ site.url }}/_data/spectogram.png)

-- _Extract `notes`_.
+- _Extract `notes`_ and approximate them with simple lines.
 A small section of the spectogram is shown below.
-Lower pane is raw spectogram, the upper pane shows extracted notes.
+Lower pane is raw spectogram, the upper pane shows extracted notes, the middle one is their approximation using simple lines.

 ![Extracted notes]( {{ site.url }}/_data/notes.png )

 The parameters in _config_ file determines the detected notes.
 The lighter notes are ignored by the parameters.

-- _Serialize the notes_ in XML format.
+- _Serialize notes_ in XML format.

 - Process stored notes in an XML file and cluster them according to temporal variation.
 It calls them song.
+Serialize the song into XML.
 [In progress]

-## How to use the program
+## How to use this program

 Since it is a cython program, you need to build the application using `setup.py` file.
 You would need cython installed on your system.